-- Either the project is simple from a regulatory or ethical standpoint, in which case it is directly transferred to the CRT teams
+- Either the project is simple from a regulatory or ethical standpoint, in which case it is directly transferred to the support teams

-- Or the project is more complex from a regulatory or ethical standpoint, in which case it is brought before the Promotion and Monitoring Committee
+- Or the project is more complex from a regulatory or ethical standpoint, in which case it is brought before the Sponsorship and Monitoring Committee

 The Sponsorship and Monitoring Committee:

-- Is composed of the Director of Medical Research or his assistant, members of the CRT and the Department of Legal Affairs and possibly ad hoc members (ethicists, Data Protection Officer, DARRI, etc.)
+- Is composed of the Medical Director or his deputy, members of the support teams from the Medical Department, and the Department of Legal Affairs and possibly ad hoc members (ethicists, Data Protection Officer, DARRI, CRB-IP, etc.)

 Back to the scientist:

-- A reply is sent to the scientist together with a roadmap and a request for further information if there is a need for clarification
+- A reply is sent to the scientist, including a roadmap and a request for further information if clarifications are needed

-- The project is then overseen by the CRT teams
+- The project could then be supported by the PC-RC or other support teams

 The whole process takes place on Teams, ensuring effective interaction between support teams.
 Some steps will be gradually computerized.